AvolitesLtd/TitanManual/docs/timelines.md

 Go to cue           | Go to a cue in a cue list.
 You can either specify a cue number or just record a *Go* trigger to run the next cue.
 The cue will follow the fade times programmed in the cue list.
-Flash               | Flash a playback (see [Flash and Swop](./running-the-show/playback-controls.md#flash-and-swop-buttons)) Timed Flash         | Flash a playback with programmed fade times Timed Flash and Go  | Timed flash with Go, for a cue list Swop                | Swop a playback (see [Flash and Swop](./running-the-show/playback-controls.md#flash-and-swop-buttons)) Preload             | Preload the LTP values of a playback over a number of seconds (see [Preload](./running-the-show/playback-controls.md#flash-and-swop-buttons))
+Flash               | Flash a playback (see [Flash and Swop](./running-the-show/playback-controls.md#flash-and-swop-buttons)) Timed Flash         | Flash a playback with programmed fade times Timed Flash and Go  | Timed flash followed by Go, for a cue list Swop                | Swop a playback (see [Flash and Swop](./running-the-show/playback-controls.md#flash-and-swop-buttons)) Preload             | Preload the LTP values of a playback over a number of seconds (see [Preload](./running-the-show/playback-controls.md#flash-and-swop-buttons))
 Marker              | Mark a point in the timecode for information